polarfire-soc/polarfire-soc-bare-metal-library/examples/Readme.md

 ## Important Note About SoftConsole Workspace
 SoftConsole includes an empty workspace.
 We recommend that you make a copy of this empty workspace to a location of your choice.
-This will allow you to take advantage of the integrated "develop and debug" perpective, Renode platform launchers and other preconfigured settings.
+This will allow you to take advantage of the integrated "develop and debug" perspective, Renode platform launchers and other pre-configured settings.

 Using the empty workspace as a starting point for your own workspace allows the example projects to work out of the box.
 In particular the Renode debug launchers